Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/02_CPE.md

 reloading the module adapts `LD_LIBRARY_PATH` to the current value of `CRAY_LD_LIBRARY_PATH`.
 Loading that module after loading all other modules should fix this issue for most if not all software.

-The second solution would be to use rpath-linking for everything, which can be done by setting the `CRAY_ADD_RPATH`enviornment variable:
+The second solution would be to use rpath-linking for the Cray PE libraries, which can be done by setting the `CRAY_ADD_RPATH`enviornment variable:
 ```
 export CRAY_ADD_RPATH=yes